 As is the case with many birds, chocolate and avocado are toxic to conures.

-A blue-crowned conure is a species with a naturally high energy level, so it needs a solid 2 hours of out-of-cage exercise each day—this is time that can also give the bird some of the essential social interaction it craves.
-Make sure your conure has access to plenty of toys they can chew to exercise its jaw muscles.
-Without toys to chew, your conure may direct its instincts to chewing on furniture or woodwork.
+A blue-crowned conure is a species with a naturally high energy level, so it needs a solid 2 hours of out-of-cage exercise each day—this is a time that can also give the bird some of the essential social interaction it craves.
+Without toys to chew, your conure may direct its instincts to chew on furniture or woodwork.

 Common Health Issues